rai-project/rai/user_guide.md

 > On Windows, it might be useful to disable the colored output.
 You can do that by using the `-c=false` option

 The user should see in his/her local machine's screen whatever messages / information he/she would normally see had he/she been running the compilation steps as specified in `rai_build.yml` on the desired hardware system.
-In this examplar case, the system is a POWER system (`architecture: ppc64le`) running Ubuntu with Cuda (`nimbix/ubuntu-cuda-ppc64le:latest`).
+In this example, the system is a POWER system (`architecture: ppc64le`) running Ubuntu with Cuda (`nimbix/ubuntu-cuda-ppc64le:latest`).
 One (`count: 1`) PASCAL GPU (`architecture: pascal`) is needed and the Networking is disabled (`network: false`) on the execution server.